 Spicy Sweet Potato Chilaquiles

-1 serving (or about 1 medium sweet potato worth) of my garam masala sweet potatoes
+- 1 serving of my garam masala sweet potatoes

-In a large cast iron skillet or oven safe pan, lay chips and pour 10.5 oz of fresh salsa (blend salsa in blender if necessary until smooth consistency) on top.
+- In a large cast-iron skillet or oven-safe pan, lay chips and pour 10.5 oz of fresh salsa (blend salsa in the blender if necessary until smooth consistency) on top.
 Mix slowly and carefully to combine without crushing chips.

-Bake in oven for 12-15 minutes or until egg whites are set and yolks are a little runny or cooked to your desired consistency.
+- Bake in the oven for 12-15 minutes or until egg whites are set and yolks are a little runny or cooked to your desired consistency.
 I like mine a little runny.

 - Remove skillet from oven once eggs have set, and garnish with all toppings of your choice!
 I topped mine with thinly sliced radishes, chopped cilantro, chopped jalapenos, crumbled queso fresco, sliced avocado, extra fresh salsa, and diced red onions!

 - Serve immediately and enjoy!

 Tried this recipe?Mention @raodyrecipes if you like it!